gerardnico/git-x/docs/git-exec.md

+% git-exec(1) Version Latest | git-exec
 # Git Exec

-Execute a command against multiple local repositories at once
+Execute a git command against multiple local repositories at once

-## Overview
+## DESCRIPTION

-Execute a git command against multiple local repositories at once. stored under the directory located by the `$GITX_REPOS_HOME` environment variable
+Execute a git command against all local repositories stored under the directory located by the `$GITX_REPOS_HOME` environment variable

-## Example
+## EXAMPLE

 * Shows the status of all repositories